 Demystifying China – Justin Tsang, Pacific Tech Ventures

-10) There is a massive divide between the urban and rural communities in China, and how they use the web, so you need to consider this when you’re targeting the users.
-For example, desktop usage is quite common in Tier 1 Cities like Shanghai, Beijing and Shenzhen but internet access is virtually entirely through mobile in rural areas.
+10) There is a massive divide between the urban and rural communities in China, and how they use the web, so you need to consider this when you are targeting the users.
+For example, desktop usage is quite common in Tier 1 cities like Shanghai, Beijing and Shenzhen but internet access is virtually entirely through mobile in rural areas.

 11) Hosting your website on a .cn or .cn.com domain within China will have a huge impact on both website speed and search engine rankings, compared to those sites which host elsewhere.

 Digital marketing opportunities in India – Vivek Bhargava, iProspect2Communicate

 12) English is the business language of India – so lack of knowledge of the 22 different Indian languages is not a barrier to entry.

 13) You can charge a premium for goods and services – as long as you deliver value.
 Indians are prepared to pay, however, they expect quality in return.
 Failing to do that will damage your reputation, as they will let the world know about it through social channels.

 14) Success in India does require getting to know the local culture, understanding the needs of your audience and adapting your offering accordingly.
 A good example is McDonald’s not serving beef, as most Hindus do not eat it and incorporating Indian flavours into their products.